By Rachel Hoeing

 6. Everything takes longer than you think it will.
 Example – let’s you want to be at Magic Kingdom at 8am for the opening song.
 You are thinking that your resort is just ten minutes away from the park so you’ll leave at 7:45am and be fine.
 Wrong.
 You’ll have to factor in time to walk from your resort to the bus, wait for the bus, ride the bus, walk to the gate, bag check at the gate, scan armband at the gate (or show tickets), walk through Main Street, and arrive at the castle.
 Considering we would grab a bite to eat before we left our resort, we were usually heading to a quick-serve breakfast at 6:30am and would then head to the bus from there.
 Even if you are staying off-grounds, you still need to factor in time to park, take the tram to the gate, etc.

 7. It’s not that big of a deal to drive yourself.
 For some reason everyone makes a big to-do about staying on the grounds so you don’t have to worry about transportation.
 We have stayed both on and off the Disney grounds and the transportation was never a factor in this decision.
 Reason being, that yes, it’s convenient to have the buses right there (or the monorail if that is available at your resort) but, public transportation does take time.
 So, although convenient, it can be a time sucker.
 On the last day of our trip we decided to drive ourselves just because we were a little tired of waiting for buses and risking the possibility of having to wait for a second bus if it was crowded.
 Driving ourselves was NO BIG DEAL.
-It is free to park if you are staying at a resort, so we coasted right on in.
+(It does cost to park though, so you will want to factor this into your budget.)

 8. Bring your own drinks.
 I say this regardless of whether or not you are taking part in the Disney Dining Plan.
 We brought a case of bottled water and a case of soda to our resort to keep in the fridge.
 If you are on the dining plan you get a refillable mug to use at your resort, but keep in mind that not all resorts are set up the same way as far as room placement.
 If you are in a hotel type resort, you can just take the elevator down and grab a drink.
 But, we stayed at Port Orleans Riverside (which we loved!) and our room was in a section of the resort that was quite a hike to the main lobby.
 It was nice to have those drinks at our fingertips in the room.
 In addition, we brought drinks into the park in backpacks.
 Again, even if you are on the dining plan, I am never a fan of using meal points for a bottled water when you can have a Dole Whip!